verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] Personal life?
 Best not to have one.
 - [ ] Audacity will get you so much further than talent ever will
 - [ ] How's work?
 I feel guilty taking their money.
+- [ ] Reanimation of what is dead, packaged as nostalgia.